 Taste deterrents can be a helpful tool if you are trying to teach your bunny to stop chewing your furniture.
-To get the most from it the first thing to do is identify all the areas where you think your bunny is going to chew and cover them all in spray so that you don't simply move the problem along to another spot.
+To get the most from it the first thing to do is identify all the areas where you think your bunny is going to chew and cover them all in spray so that you do not simply move the problem along to another spot.

 Doing this proactively will also help prevent habit forming from the start.

 If you want greater control over what is covered then it can be helpful to spray the liquid on to a cloth first, then wipe it on the areas you want.

 Do not use the spray around electrical cables or TV screens and try and avoid saturating surfaces with the spray.

 Remember it is important to reapply the spray regularly, so it remains effective and keep a close eye for damage as some bunnies are more than happy to put up with the taste.